Swimming pools, spas and their safety barriers

 Once your pool or spa is built, it should not be used until a permanent safety barrier is installed and a certificate of final inspection is obtained from the relevant building surveyor.
 This is the only way you can be assured that the pool/spa and safety barrier is compliant.
-If you don't comply, you risk the lives of family and friends and you may also be committing a breach of the Act which carries fines.
+If you don't comply, you risk the lives of family and friends, and you may also be committing a breach of the Building Act, which carries fines.

 Safety barrier maintenance

-- Make sure any fences (especially timber paling fences) are in good condition, with no gaps larger than 100mm and non-climbable.
+- Make sure any fences (especially timber paling fences) are in good condition, non-climbable and have no gaps larger than 100mm.

 - Ensure all gates or doors (where permitted at time of construction) that provide access to the swimming pool or spa area are closed at all times, except when entering or leaving the area.

-It is recommended that every three years you have your pool, spa and safety barrier inspected by a registered building surveyor or registered building inspector, to ensure that it complies with the Regulations and does not pose a safety risk to your friends or family.
+It is recommended that you have your pool and spa safety barriers inspected by a registered building surveyor or registered building inspector every three years, to ensure that the barriers comply with the Regulations and do not pose a safety risk to your friends or family.

 Frequently asked questions